-- Writing (selling) call option contracts on PDD as described above.
+- Writing (selling) call option contracts on its Underlying Security as described above.
 The income comes mainly from the option premiums received from these option sales.
 A premium, in this context, refers to the price the option buyer pays to the option seller (the Fund) for the rights granted by the option.
-The amount of these premiums is largely affected by the fluctuations in PDD stock prices.
-However, other elements like interest rates can also influence the income level. - o If the Fund's opportunistic strategy is being employed when the price of PDD rises significantly, the Fund might gain a large share of that increase.
-When this happens, the Fund could receive profits exceeding the initial cost of the call options, and the Fund's distributions may include some of those profits. - Investing in short-term U.S. Treasury securities.
-The income generated by such securities will be influenced by interest rates at the time of investment.
+The amount of these premiums is largely affected by the fluctuations in the Underlying Security's stock prices.
+However, other elements like interest rates can also influence the income level. - Investing in short-term U.S. Treasury securities.
+The income generated by these securities will be influenced by interest rates at the time of investment. - In addition to the income-seeking methodologies stated in the Prospectus, the Fund's use of the Synthetic Covered Call Spread Strategy may occasionally allow it to capture a substantial portion of any significant increase in the price of its Underlying Security.
+When this happens, the Fund could receive profits exceeding the initial cost of the call options, and the Fund's distributions may include some of those profits.